ben-xo/dir2cast/README.md

 tags to your media files - mp3, mp4 or m4a currently supported - and then the
 podcast that it generates uses the tags from your files.

-Step 1.
-Edit `dir2cast.ini` to your taste.
+1. Edit `dir2cast.ini` to your taste.
-Step 2.
-Upload `dir2cast.php` and `dir2cast.ini` to the web server.
+2. Upload `dir2cast.php` and `dir2cast.ini` to the web server.
-Step 3.
-Upload `getID3` to a folder called '`getID3`'.
+3. Upload `getID3` to a folder called '`getID3`'.
 (You can download getID3 from
    the same place as dir2cast.)
-Step 4.
-Upload a media file to the same folder as `dir2cast.php` Step 5.
-Go to the URL for `dir2cast.php `- e.g. http://example.com/dir2cast.php
+4. Upload a media file to the same folder as `dir2cast.php`
-Step 6.
-This is your podcast!
-Check it's valid at https://podba.se/validate/
+5. Go to the URL for `dir2cast.php `- e.g. http://example.com/dir2cast.php
-        You may need to edit dir2cast.ini some more to get the text you want.
+6. This is your podcast!
+Check it's valid at https://podba.se/validate/ You may need to edit dir2cast.ini some more to get the text you want.
    The generated feed is cached.
 It will regenerate if you add a new media file, but if you want to force a regeneration delete the files from the "`temp`" folder that is created.

 UNDERSTANDING HOW THE CACHING WORKS